syncfusion/ej2-javascript-docs/src/maps/maps/markers.md

 {% endtab %}

+## Setting value path from the data source

+The latitude and longitude values are used to determine the location of each marker in the Maps.
+The [`latitudeValuePath`](../api/maps/markerSettingsModel/#latitudevaluepath) and [`longitudeValuePath`](../api/maps/markerSettingsModel/#longitudevaluepath) properties are used to specify the value path that presents in the data source of the marker.
+In the following example, the field name from the data source is set to the [`latitudeValuePath`](../api/maps/markerSettingsModel/#latitudevaluepath) and [`longitudeValuePath`](../api/maps/markerSettingsModel/#longitudevaluepath) properties.

+{% tab template="maps/default-map", es5Template="markerValuePath" %}

+{% endtab %}

-## Marker Zooming
+## Marker zooming

-The map is initially scaled to the center value based on the marker distance.
-This can be achieved by setting `shouldZoomInitially` property in `zoomSettings` as `true`.
+The Maps is initially scaled to the center value based on the marker distance.
+This can be achieved by setting the [`shouldZoomInitially`](../api/maps/zoomSettingsModel/#shouldzoominitially) property in [`zoomSettings`](../api/maps/zoomSettingsModel/) as **true**.

 {% tab template="maps/default-map", es5Template="markerZooming" %}

 {% endtab %}

+## Marker clustering

+Maps provide support to hide and cluster markers when they overlap each other.
+The number on a cluster indicates how many overlapped markers it contains.
+If zooming any of the cluster locations in Maps, the number on the cluster will decrease and begin to see the individual markers on the map.
+When zooming out, the overlapping marker will increase so that it can cluster again and increase the count over the cluster.

+To enable clustering in markers, set the [`allowClustering`](../api/maps/markerClusterSettingsModel/#allowclustering) property of [`markerClusterSettings`](../api/maps/markerClusterSettingsModel) as **true** and customization of clustering can be done with the [`markerClusterSettings`](../api/maps/markerClusterSettingsModel) property.

+{% tab template= "maps/default-map", es5Template="cluster" %}

+{% endtab %}

+## Customization of marker cluster

+The following properties are available to customize the marker clustering in the Maps component.

+* [`border`](../api/maps/markerClusterSettingsModel/#border) - To customize the color, width and opacity of the border of cluster in Maps.
+* [`connectorLineSettings`](../api/maps/connectorLineSettingsModel/) - To customize the connector line in cluster separating the markers.
+* [`dashArray`](../api/maps/markerClusterSettingsModel/#dasharray) - To customize the dash array for the marker cluster in Maps.
+* [`fill`](../api/maps/markerClusterSettingsModel/#fill) - Applies the color of the cluster in Maps.
+* [`height`](../api/maps/markerClusterSettingsModel/#height) - To customize the height of the marker cluster in Maps.
+* [`imageUrl`](../api/maps/markerClusterSettingsModel/#imageurl) - To customize the URL path for the marker cluster when the cluster shape is set as image in Maps.
+* [`labelStyle`](../api/maps/markerClusterSettingsModel/#labelstyle) - To customize the text in marker cluster.
+* [`offset`](../api/maps/markerClusterSettingsModel/#offset) - To customize the offset position for the marker cluster in Maps.
+* [`opacity`](../api/maps/markerClusterSettingsModel/#opacity) - To customize the opacity of the marker cluster.
+* [`shape`](../api/maps/markerClusterSettingsModel/#shape) - To customize the shape for the cluster of markers.
+* [`width`](../api/maps/markerClusterSettingsModel/#width) - To customize the width of the marker cluster in Maps.

+{% tab template= "maps/default-map", es5Template="cluster-customization" %}

+{% endtab %}

-## Marker Cluster Expand
+## Marker cluster expand

 The cluster is formed by grouping an identical and non-identical marker from the surrounding area.
-By clicking on the cluster and setting `allowClusterExpand` property in `markerClusterSettings` as `true` to expand the identical markers.
-If you zoom in any of the locations of the cluster, the number on the cluster will decrease and the overlapping marker will be split into an individual marker on the map.
-When you zoom out, it will increase the marker count and then cluster it again.
+By clicking on the cluster and setting the [`allowClusterExpand`](../api/maps/markerClusterSettingsModel/#allowclusterexpand) property in [`markerClusterSettings`](../api/maps/markerClusterSettingsModel) as **true** to expand the identical markers.
+If zoom in any of the locations of the cluster, the number on the cluster will decrease and the overlapping marker will be split into an individual marker on the map.
+When performing zoom out, it will increase the marker count and then cluster it again.

 {% tab template="maps/default-map", es5Template="markerClusterExpand" %}

 {% endtab %}

-## Enable the Legend for map markers
+## Tooltip for marker

-Legend can be enabled for marker using `legendSettings.type` as **Markers** and legend visible as true.Refer the code snippet to enable the legend for the markers.
+Tooltip is used to display more information about a marker on mouse over or touch end event.
+This can be enabled separately for marker by setting the [`visible`](../api/maps/tooltipSettingsModel/#visible) property or [`tooltipSettings`](../api/maps/tooltipSettingsModel) property to **true**.
+The [`valuePath`](../api/maps/tooltipSettingsModel/#valuepath) property in the [`tooltipSettings`](../api/maps/tooltipSettingsModel) takes the field name that presents in dataSource and displays that value as tooltip text.
+The following example illustrates enabling the tooltip for the marker.

-{% tab template="maps/default-map", es5Template="marker-legend" %}
+{% tab template="maps/default-map", es5Template="marker-tooltip" %}

 {% endtab %}

-## Marker Clustering

-Maps provides support to hide and cluster markers when they overlap each other.

-The number on a cluster indicates how many overlapped markers it contains.
-If you zoom any of the cluster locations, the number on the cluster will decrease and you will begin to see the individual markers on the map.
-When zooming out, the overlapping marker will increase so that you can cluster it again and increase the count over the cluster.

-Using the [`markerClusterSettings.allowClustering`](../api/maps/markerClusterSettings/#allowclustering) API, you can enable or disable this cluster support.
-The [`markerClusterSettings`](../api/maps/markerClusterSettings) API also helps to customize clusters.

-The [`MarkerClusterRendering`](../api/maps/iMarkerClusterRenderingEventArgs) event occurs when each cluster is rendered.
-You can also use this to customize the cluster.
-The [`markerClusterClick`](../api/maps/iMarkerClickEventArgs) and [`markerClusterMouseMove`](../api/maps/iMarkerClusterMoveEventArgs) events on mouse move and on clicking the cluster.

-{% tab template= "maps/default-map", es5Template="cluster" %}

-{% endtab %}

-Refer the [`API`](../api/maps/markerSettingsModel/) for Marker feature.

 ## See Also